Eugénie Le Sommer: International career

 She played for France at the 2012 Summer Olympics, scoring one goal, in the 2–1 loss to Japan in the semifinals.

 Le Sommer was a striker for France at the 2015 FIFA Women's World Cup.
 She scored against England on 9 June 2015 in France's opening 1–0 victory.
 She also scored two of France's goals in their 3–0 victory over South Korea in the quarterfinal.

 She played in France's 2016 Olympic campaign, scoring two goals in the group stage, one against Colombia and one against New Zealand.

 On 22 September 2020, Le Sommer scored two goals in a 7–0 win over North Macedonia in the Euro 2021 qualifiers, to become the all-time top scorer with 82 goals, breaking the previous record of 81 goals by Marinette Pichon.

 Le Sommer was called up to the France squad for the 2023 FIFA Women's World Cup.
 In France's second match of the 2023 FIFA Women's World Cup, she scored the opening goal of the match against Brazil.

 In July 2024, Le Sommer was named in France's squad for the 2024 Olympics.

+In early 2025, Le Sommer reached a historic milestone as the first French player to achieve 200 international caps, a feat achieved while head coach Laurent Bonadei initially utilized her in a super-sub role behind Marie-Antoinette Katoto.

+Omission from Euro 2025 squad

+In June 2025, Le Sommer was omitted from France's 23-player squad for Euro 2025, a decision manager Laurent Bonadei justified by citing a need for personnel renewal to break the team's streak of quarter-final exits.
+Bonadei referenced an Albert Einstein quote regarding the insanity of repeating failed actions while expecting different results, opting instead to prioritize younger players and the 2027 World Cup cycle.
+Le Sommer, who had been expected to serve as a super-sub and was actively negotiating tournament bonuses as part of the team's leadership group, characterized the exclusion as a betrayal.
+She expressed profound incomprehension regarding the three-minute phone call used to communicate the decision, which she felt disregarded her fifteen-year commitment to the national team.
+France's campaign ended in the quarter-finals on July 19, 2025, with a defeat to Germany.
+Despite playing with a numerical advantage for most of the match and taking an early lead through a Grace Geyoro penalty, France drew 1-1 after extra time and lost 6-5 in a penalty shootout.